-- 21. Regarding the actions of Mr Thaçi in the SC Detention Facilities recited above,44 the Panel recalls its previous findings that it appears that Mr Thaçi provided unprivileged visitors with information elicited during the testimony of protected witnesses.45 Moreover, the record suggests that he passed on to an unprivileged visitor instructions pertaining to a future SPO witness regarding the form and content of that witness's upcoming testimony.46 Such conduct supports and reinforces the Panel's finding that Mr Thaçi's release would create a risk of obstruction with the progress of SC proceedings. - 22.
+- 21. Regarding the actions of Mr Thaçi in the SC Detention Facilities recited above,43 the Panel recalls its previous findings that it appears that Mr Thaçi provided unprivileged visitors with information elicited during the testimony of protected witnesses.44 Moreover, the record suggests that he passed on to an unprivileged visitor instructions pertaining to a future SPO witness regarding the form and content of that witness's upcoming testimony.45 These finding are further supported by the fact that charges have now been confirmed against Mr Thaçi in Case 12.46 Such conduct supports and reinforces the Panel's finding that Mr Thaçi's release would create a risk of obstruction with the progress of SC proceedings. - 22.
 Moreover, such a risk exists within a persistent climate of intimidation of witnesses and interference with criminal proceedings against former Kosovo Liberation Army ("KLA") members in Kosovo which protective measures alone cannot overcome.47 - 23.
-Accordingly, the Panel concludes that the risk that Mr Thaçi will obstruct the progress of SC proceedings continues to exist. - (c) Risk of Committing Further Crimes - 24.
-With reference to the Panel's previous findings in the Seventeenth Detention Decision, the SPO submits that Mr Thaçi continues to present a risk of committing further crimes.48 Additionally, the SPO asserts that those circumstances relevant
+Accordingly, the Panel concludes that the risk that Mr Thaçi will obstruct the progress of SC proceedings continues to exist.

+(c) Risk of Committing Further Crimes

+24. With reference to the Panel's previous findings in the Eighteenth Detention Decision, the SPO submits that Mr Thaçi continues to present a risk of committing